Gorilla gorilla gorilla

 A gorilla’s strength is legendary—one adult male silverback can be up to 10 times stronger than the average human.
 But despite their immense power, they’re known for being gentle giants.

-Big Talkers: Gorillas have a wide range of vocalizations, from grunts and growls to hoots and barks, to communicate with their family members.
+Big Talkers - Gorillas have a wide range of vocalisations, from grunts and growls to hoots and barks, to communicate with their family members.

 Your information is only utilised by Australian Wildlife Parks.
 For more information see our privacy policy.